uutils/coreutils/README.md

 make UTILS='UTILITY_1 UTILITY_2' SPEC=y test
 ```

-Run busybox tests
+Run Busybox Tests
 -----------------

-This testing functionality is only available on *nix operating systems
+This testing functionality is only available on *nix operating systems and
+requires `make`.

 To run busybox's tests for all utilities for which busybox has tests
 ```